 Therapy can be one-to-one or group-based.
 Sometimes therapists use a combination of the two.
 The duration of therapy varies depending on the type of therapy and the personal needs of the client.

-Want Practical Self-Help Tools to Complement Therapy?Be sure to check out The Mental Wellbeing Toolkit.
+Want Practical Self-Help Tools to Accelerate Your Progress In Therapy?Be sure to check out The Mental Wellbeing Toolkit.

 “This toolkit took me from depressive with no hope for the future to blossoming, with good relationships, goals and better habits for success.
 This toolkit is like 10 therapy sessions in one.”